How Nacre works

 - Secrets are minted — agent JWT, ttyd password — and encrypted with pgsodium.

-- Hetzner API call — new VM in your region with a rendered cloud-init user-data payload.
+- Cloud API call — new agent environment provisioned in your region with a rendered cloud-init user-data payload.

 - Cloudflare DNS — A record for your subdomain created as soon as we have an IP.